16.3. Standard of the familiar person / informed user: Declarations about the familiar person / informed user

 Unconvincing declarations

-A declaration is not proof of anything; it is merely evidence.
-While we usually accept declaratory evidence at face value, we do not have to.
+A declaration serves as evidence, not proof.
+While we usually accept declaratory evidence at face value, it is not obligatory to do so.

 In particular the following situations can arise: